When we talk about human capital, we’re referring to the knowledge, skills, and abilities people bring.

 Special considerations

-Effective human capital management requires a deep understanding of the business’s and its employees’ needs and goals.
+Effective human capital and physical capital management requires a deep understanding of the business’s and its employees’ needs and goals.

-Companies need to take a strategic approach to manage their human capital, focusing on aligning employee skills and knowledge with the organization’s overall goals and objectives.
+Companies need to take a strategic approach to managing their human capital, focusing on aligning employee skills and knowledge with the organization´s overall goals and objectives.

 Types of human capital